sergii-denysiuk/transaction-reporting/README.md

 Tools required on the host machine:
 - Docker
 - Docker Compose
-- Python 3.* (only for creating a local virtualenv for pre-commit)
+- Python 3.* (only to create `.venv` for `pre-commit`)

-All application code, dependencies, and tests run fully inside Docker.
-Tools used by the application:
+Inside Docker the app uses:
 - Python 3.13
 - Django 5.x
 - PostgreSQL 18
 - Poetry 2.2

-- pre-commit
+## Environment Overview

+All application code, dependencies, and tests run inside Docker.
+The only exception is `pre-commit` and QA tooling, which run on the host in `.venv`.

+The `.venv` is created automatically by `make dev-setup` and is then used by `Makefile` targets to run QA commands on the host (e.g. `make qa`, `make format`, `make typecheck`).

+In short:
+> **Host = pre-commit + QA tooling.
+Docker = app, tests, and database.**

+This keeps runtime/tests reproducible while keeping git hooks fast and host setup minimal.

 ## Project Structure